All Episodes

 I don't need to be clearing up after more idiot children out there on the street.

-I mean, I uh and the fact that because of your political views, you know, they actually brought in the equivalent of child services in Great Britain to attack you is unbelievable to me.
+I mean, the fact that because of your political views, you know, they actually brought in the equivalent of child services in Great Britain to attack you is unbelievable to me.

 Yeah.

-I will definitely pick her up from a police station before she's sixteen.
+I will definitely pick her up from a police station before she's 16.

 That's guaranteed.

-And then my sensible eighteen uh my my sensible twelve-year-old says she's never gonna leave home and live with me forever.
+And then my sensible 12-year-old says she's never going to leave home and live with me forever.

-You're saying what every parent kind of wants to say but never says, but although we love our children to death and they're a part of our heart and mind and soul.
+You're saying what every parent kind of wants to say, but never says, although we love our children to death, and they're a part of our heart and mind and soul.

 No, no, no.

-All right, so I'm not I think we have we have to be realistic as parents, you know.
+I think we have to be realistic as parents.

-I get sick to death of like the yummy mummies, the kind of you know, clean eating mummies, the mummies that tell you what to do, the mummies that tell you best uh breast is best.
+You know, I get sick to death of like the yummy mummies, the kind of, you know, clean-eating mummies, the mummies that tell you what to do, the mummies that tell you breast is best.

-Like pedo rhymes with speedo, and none of those things are good either.
+Like, Pedo rhymes with Speedo, and none of those things are good.

 They should ban them in every country.

-I mean, short of an Olympic swimmer, because they do it, you know, so they can glide through the water and say point point zero zero one second on their time.
+I mean, short of an Olympic swimmer, because they do it, you know, so they can glide through the water and say 0.001 second on their time.

 All right, let me ask you this.